0ki/fengoffice_old/fengoffice_/readme.txt

 	- usability: Improved display of documents' contents.
 HTML documents are shown with its CSS.
 Long documents are shown with a scrollbar, so that it doesn't displace comments and revisions out of the view.
 	- usability: Weblinks view.
 This allows to comment on web links.
 	- usability: User is automatically subscribed to objects when using quick adds.
-	- usability: Correctes tabindex order in forms in Firefox.
+	- usability: Corrected tabindex order in forms in Firefox.
-	- usability: Added button 'clasify' next to title at mail clasification view.
+	- usability: Added button 'classify' next to title at mail classification view.
-	- usability: Title in calendar daily was made localizable.
+	- usability: Title in calendar daily view was made localizable.
 	- usability: Calendar filters are remembered.
 	- usability: Now you can see the state of attendance to an event in the monthly view.
 	- usability: User filters in calendar filter also tasks and milestones.